 Stunning advances in genetics, immunology, bioinformatics, epidemiology, outcomes research, drug discovery, and other fields make a career in academic rheumatology truly exciting.
 UAB provides a vibrant, collegial, interactive environment for our faculty.
 There is a long-standing tradition of multidisciplinary collaborations.
 The combination of a superb faculty and cutting-edge clinical, educational, and patient care facilities bodes well for the continued success of rheumatology at UAB.

-Vision Statement: To become the best rheumatology center in the world for the integration of basic and clinical research, education, and patient care for rheumatic diseases.
+Vision Statement: To become the best academic medical center in the world for the integration of basic and clinical research, education, and patient care for rheumatologic and related immunologic diseases.

-Mission Statement: To better understand arthritis and related conditions in order to improve diagnosis and treatment, with the ultimate goal of cure or prevention of these diseases.
+Mission Statement: To better understand rheumatic, and related immunologic conditions in order to improve diagnosis and treatment, with the ultimate goal of cure or prevention of these diseases.